jyritu/prodsequence/README.md

 # Production Line Buffer Visualization

-This web application visualizes a production line buffer system with two parallel buffers.
-Products a and b go to Buffer 1, while products c and d go to Buffer 2.
-The system processes products in the sequence a, b, c, d when possible.
+This web application visualizes a production line buffer system with one or more parallel buffers.
+Products are born and fed to buffer.
+The system processes products in the sequence when possible.

 ## Features

-- Visual representation of two parallel buffers
+- Visual representation of one or more parallel buffers
+- In sequence generation
-- Random product generation (a, b, c, d)
+- Random product generation (slider for offset)
-- Automatic product routing to appropriate buffer
+- FIFO principle (first in, first out)

-- Sequential product processing (a → b → c → d)
+- Sequential product processing
 - Real-time visualization of buffer contents and processed products

 ## How to Use

-1. Open `index.html` in a web browser
+1. Open index.html in a web browser
-2. Use the "Add Random Product" button to add products to the buffers
-3. Use the "Process Next Product" button to process products in sequence
-4. Watch as products move through the buffers and get processed
+2. Normal sequence to fill buffers in "normal" sequence
+3. Random sequence to generate randomness (slider to modify offset)
+4. Process items (tries to pick lowest value).
+5. Prcessed items are color coded in red, it they are in wrong order.
+Right sequence numbers is showed in parenthesis after each number
+6. Can reset simulation
+7. Shows sequence accuracy statistics

 ## Product Flow

-- Products a and b are routed to Buffer 1
-- Products c and d are routed to Buffer 2
-- Products are processed in the sequence: a → b → c → d
+- Products are processed in the sequence as closely as possible
-- The system will only process a product if it matches the expected sequence
+- If unable to take right one, takes the next smallest in sequence

 ## Technical Details